dhis2/capture-app/docs/user/using-the-capture-app.md

     the field.
 This will open a map where you can search for a location and capture a polygon (button in the upper right corner of the map).

-7. Click the **Save new** button to register the tracked entity instance.
+7. Click the **Save person** button to register the tracked entity instance.

 8. You will now be prompted to the tracked entity instance dashboard.